Automated Clustering and Program Repair for Introductory Programming Assignments: Implementation and Experiments

 \section{Implementation and Experiments}

 \seclabel{experiments}

-We now describe our implementation and an experimental evaluation, which consists of the two parts: (I) Evaluation on MOOC data and comparison with AutoGrader (\secref{AutoGrader}), and (II) User study about usefulness of generated feedback (\secref{UserStudy}).
-The evaluation was performed on the server with {\em AMD Opteron 6272 2.1GHz} processor and {\em 224 GB} RAM.
+We now describe our implementation (\secref{implementation}) and an experimental evaluation, which consists of two parts: (I)~an evaluation on MOOC data (\secref{MOOCeval}), and (II)~a user study about the usefulness of the generated repairs (\secref{UserStudy}).
+The evaluation was performed on a server with an {\em AMD Opteron 6272 2.1GHz} processor and {\em 224 GB} RAM.